-Note: Liabilities for fiscal year 2007-2014 were determined under the entry age normal actuarial cost method.
+Note: Liabilities for fiscal year 2007-2015 were determined under the entry age normal actuarial cost method.

 Liabilities for fiscal year 2006 and prior fiscal years were determined under the open group aggregate actuarial cost method.
-Comparisons between fiscal years 2007-2014 and prior years are not informative.
+Comparisons between fiscal years 2007-2015 and fiscal year 2006 are not informative.

-Source: Information for fiscal years 2007 through 2014 is derived from the System's fiscal years 2010 and 2014 CAFR; information for years prior to 2007 is derived from the System's actuarial valuation for each respective year.
+Source: Information for fiscal years 2007 through 2015 is derived from the System's CAFR for applicable years; information for fiscal year 2006 is derived from the System's actuarial valuation report.